ironbar/hungry_geese/reports/04_Modeling.md

 I was training for 320k epochs, maybe longer trainings are needed.
 For example for wallbreaker model I trained for more than 600k epochs.
 Let's try witht longer trainings.

+## Reflections

+It is surprising that an apparent simply game is so hard to learn, at least to play it at a good level (because the model is able to achieve good score quite fast).

+Why it takes so long to improve or learn?
+My first intuition is that typically on machine learning we learn from zero, whereas humans do have a lot of experience when they learn to play a game.
+This gives me two ideas:

+1. One way to speedup learning is to reduce the search space.
+One way would be to prevent trying movements that will lead to a certain death.
+Another option will be to have the geese always oriented in the same position and only 3 movements allowed.
+2. The second option is to use a model of the game for planning.
+We do not need to learn a model if it is already available.
+We could try a system such as alphazero where the predictions of the model are used to guide the planning search.

+As a more general reflection for the future this highlights the difficulties of reinforcement learning.
+I think it validates my intuition that imitation learning or pretraining should be the way to go.

 <!---